cloudposse/build-harness/README.md

 ### Developing

-If you are interested in being a contributor to this fork and want to get involved in developing the `build-maker`, we would love to hear from you!
-Shoot me an [email](mailto:neil.daren.morris@gmail.com).
+If you are interested in being a contributor to this fork and want to get involved in developing the `build-maker`, reach out via [email](mailto:neil.daren.morris@gmail.com) or on my [website](https://neildmorris.com#contact)

 In general, PRs are welcome.
-We follow the typical "fork-and-pull" Git workflow.
+Follow the typical "fork-and-pull" Git workflow.

  1. **Fork** the repo on GitHub
  2. **Clone** the project to your own machine